ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

 ### Visual Effects

-The next section of this tutorial focuses soley on VFX!
+The next section of this tutorial focuses exclusively on VFX!
 Just like the video above, we will be making an interactable treasure chest and using the Core built-in resource system.

 Core includes the benefit of having an ever-expanding list of visual effect objects to work with, and thanks to the template system, we can combine these in even more unique ways to achieve whatever your vision may be.

+We'll be making a treasure chest that requires an item to open!

 **Time to complete:** 20 minutes

-**Knowledge Level:** No knowledge required, but this tutorial will use some simple **[Lua](/tutorials/gameplay/lua_basics_lightbulb)** scripting.
+**Knowledge Level:** No knowledge required, but this tutorial will use some simple Lua scripting.
+If you've never programmed before, you might want to check out the **[Lua](/tutorials/gameplay/lua_basics_lightbulb)** tutorial first.

 **Skills you will gain:**